 Admission and Parking

 The museum is free to all members.
 A $5 donation per person is kindly suggested for non-members.

 Parking is available behind the museum on the grass.
 The entrance is off of Union Street.

 It all started with a Compact.

 But did you know Portsmouth was home to a military hospital during the Civil War?
-Are you familiar with the tune of the Battle Hymn of the Republic?
+Are you familiar with the lyrics to the Battle Hymn of the Republic?
 Its author, Julia Ward Howe, spent her summers here.

-Visitors will ﬁnd exhibits throughout the main ﬂoor of the museum housed within the Christian Union Church.
+Visitors will ﬁnd exhibits throughout the main ﬂoor of the museum housed within the former Christian Union Church.
 Visitors will learn more about the formation of the town by outcasts from Massachusetts Bay Colony.
-Stone tools, fossils and other artifacts oﬀer a glimpse of Aquidneck Island before European settlement.
+Stone tools and other artifacts oﬀer a glimpse of Aquidneck Island before European settlement.
 Portsmouth occupies the northern end of the island, with Middletown and Newport to the south.

 In Times of War features artifacts related to the occupation of the island by British forces beginning in 1776.
 Nearly one hundred years later, far from the cries of the battleﬁelds, Portsmouth was home to a military hospital during the Civil War.
 Medical equipment and a smoking pipe once belonging to General Ulysses S. Grant himself are on display.

 The late 19th century and early 20th century was a time of great innovation and change for the town.
 After nearly 300 years of ferry service between Portsmouth and neighboring Bristol, Rhode Island, the Mount Hope Bridge opened just ﬁve days before the Stock Market Crash of 1929.
 View photographs from the construction of the bridge along with tokens one had to use to pay with to cross it.